oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

 ## Introduction

-In this lab, we will create DR plan and customize the plan with additional steps.
+In this lab, we will create DR Switchover plan and customize the plan with additional steps.
 Ashburn is primary region and Phoenix is standby region.
-FSDRS provides two types of plan
+FSDR provides two types of plan

-- Switchover ( Maintenance/Planned Disaster Recovery)
+- Switchover (Maintenance/Planned Disaster Recovery)
 - Failover   (Actual Disaster Recovery/Unplanned)

-This lab will focus of how to create Switchover plan and customize the plan as per Mushop application requirements.
-DR Plan will be created only in Standby region (Phoenix).
-This is because in case of worst case scenario of  unplanned DR ( complete primary region outage) the FSDRS will not be accessible from the primary region.
+This lab will focus of how to create Switchover plan and customize the plan as per MuShop application requirements.
+DR Plan *must* be created in standby region (Phoenix).
+This is because in case of worst case scenario of complete primary region outside the FSDR will not be accessible from the primary region.

 Estimated Lab Time: 20 Minutes